 ******** One of Uecker's t.v. shows was called "The Wacky World of Sports."
 Never has a film been devoted so far down into even its minutiae to the concept of "Wacky."

 ********* The reason auteur worship is most unwarranted in film is that the dominant Hollywood process is the most collaborative process of creating art to be found in any medium, requiring hordes of manpower and a wild diversity of creative input that spars regularly with equally diverse business considerations.
 When you factor in stuff like the fact that titanic critics like Pauline Kael famously don't even know what decisions a cinematographer makes on set or what the director's responsibilities actually entail, you end up with a critical mindset that comes precariously close to being objectively full of shit.

-*-* I'd like to point out that Altman has just awful taste in women: Cynthia Nixon, Julie Hagerty, Sissy Spacek, Greta Scacchi, multiple instances of Shelley Duvall, Sandy Dennis and Geraldine Chaplin as objects of erotic fixation?
+*-* I'd like to point out that Altman has deeply idiosyncratic taste in women: Cynthia Nixon, Julie Hagerty, Sissy Spacek, Greta Scacchi, multiple instances of Shelley Duvall, Sandy Dennis and Geraldine Chaplin as objects of erotic fixation?
 He likes 'em skinny and bug-eyed, that’s for sure.
-I guess the cast of Ready to Wear - Kim Basinger, Sophia Loren and Anouk Aimee - would be the exception, although none of those actresses were exactly in their prime by then.
+I guess the cast of Ready to Wear - Kim Basinger, Sophia Loren and Anouk Aimee - would be the exception, although those actresses being legendary sex symbols are used mainly as signifiers.

 home about contact us featured writings years in review film productions